MoonPoet/xaprb-src/content/blog/four-favorite-meditation-books.md

 Henry David Thoreau, is the American classic on what it means to be alive.
 Although not really a book about mindfulness, it is nonetheless woven through with Henry David's delightful experiences with mindfulness as he simply "enjoyed the bloom of the present moment."
-I linked to Amazon, but I urge you to go to a good used or antique bookstore and see if they have an old edition of it.
+I linked to Amazon, but if you can, go to a good used or antique bookstore and see if they have an old edition of it.
 By doing so, you might be able to find a printing that you can appreciate for the craft, which can give an extra dimension to the experience of reading it.